Affordable Family Travel without Compromising the Integrity of the Vacation! Find simple and easy ways to reduce the overhead and still have fun.

 That’s right, you heard me.
 When they are little.
 The older they are, the more they cost.
 Except for Disney, where the cut off is 3 years old, most attractions allow children up to the age of 6 to enter for free with one adult (some even until 18 years old).
 Hotels only add $20 per extra person after a certain age, usually 10/12 years old.
 Under 6 gets free public transit in most city centers, and the tweens get a discounted ticket until 15 years old.
 Little ones also get a reduced price at restaurants – I refuse to eat anywhere that doesn’t offer a children’s menu.
 So far, my 18-month-old is happy to steal food from her brother’s plate and my 4 years old still can’t finish all of it.
 Grocery stores love giving food away to tiny travelers, not so many big kids; in Germany anyway, I can stroll through our local store and can practically feed the kids dinner for free just by walking by all the counters ( brotchen, bologna, cheese, crackers, juice, yogurt samples- waffles on holidays).

 Type of accommodation

 There is something to be said for having a nice, large, central apartment for that 1 week stay during a city break.
 We recently canceled such a reservation and choose to stay in a hotel instead.
 We even had to take a 5-minute train ride in order to get into the city before exploring anything.
 While this sounds like it goes against everything I have just suggested, take a look at my quick calculations and see why this was the right choice for us, this time.

 As you can see from these particular choices, it was more cost effective to have a hotel room instead of an apartment.
 Both of which would have required transit in order to get to downtown.
-We also had the opportunity to eat the local food, as stay out later in the even since we didn’t have to rush back to make dinner at a decent hour.
+We also had the opportunity to eat the local food and stay out later in the evening since we didn’t have to rush back to make dinner.